hashicorp/waypoint/ARCHITECTURE.md

 After being assigned a job, the runner acknowledges (acks) the job.
 This means that the runner has taken responsibility for the job and the job enters the **RUNNING** state.
-If the runner nacks (negative acknowledgement) the job or the runner doesn't ack or nack within a specified timeout period, then the job moves back to the **QUEUED** state and can be assigned to another runner.
+If the runner negatively acknowledges (nacks) the job or the runner doesn't ack or nack within a specified timeout period, then the job moves back to the **QUEUED** state and can be assigned to another runner.